eceozcan/eceozcan/README.md

 ## Hi Everyone 👋
-I’m Ece, a third-year Computer Engineering student at IKU with a strong passion for software development, AI, and game development.
+I’m Ece, a final year Computer Engineering student at IKU with a strong passion for software development, AI, and game development.
 I have industry experience in AI-driven game mechanics and frontend development, continuously expanding my skills in both Unreal Engine and Unity.

 Beyond academics, I actively engage in university clubs, developing leadership, teamwork, and problem-solving skills.
 I am always eager to explore innovative projects, collaborate with industry professionals, and contribute to the evolving tech and gaming landscape.